WSU-kduncan/ceg3120-Egg-Roll/Project0/git-guide.md

   - Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
   - Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.
 - **SSH authentication to repositories**
-  - a secure network that uses a key based system for remote communication between machines on an unsecured open network
+  - A secure network that uses a key based system for remote communication between machines on an unsecured open network
 - ~~Actions~~